syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-2) Next, The child panel can be added to the layout by simply adding it to the main panel.
+2. Add the child panel to layout by simply adding it to the main panel.

 {% tabs %}
 {% highlight c# %}